AlejandroCelayeta/react.celayeta/README.md

-Desafío Item Collection
-Configura tu cuenta de Firebase, y crea un cloud Firestore con una nueva colección de items, con los siguientes atributos (como mínimo): categoryId, title, description, image, price, stock.
-Extra-mile: si estás optando por el challenge-extra opcional, crea también tu colección de categorías dinámicas (id, key y nombre).

-# Getting Started with Create React App
+# Developers books

+## Specialty books shop for developers

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), for the cards and any buttons,  and Material UI for the NavBar.
+Firebase for the database store.

 ## Available Scripts

 In the project directory, you can run:

+## You need run npm install first

-### `npm start`
+### after `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.